A Set-Sequence Model for Time Series: Application: Mortgage Risk Prediction

-We source the data from 4 ZIP codes in the greater LA area as a subset of the CoreLogic Loan-Level Market Analytics Dataset, as these are among the ZIP codes with most active mortgages.
-We follow the same data filtering procedure as in \cite{dlmr}, resulting in 5 million loan month transitions from 117523 active loans.
-We use the following train/validation/test split: Jan.
-1994 - Jun.
-2009/Jul.
-2009 - Dec.
-2009/Jan.
-2010 - Dec.
-2022.
-The number of active loans in the dataset varies between 4000 in Jan 1994, up to 22000 in 2006.
-In Appendix~\ref{app:visualizations}, we include additional dataset descriptions, filtering procedure, transition probabilities and counts of the number of active loans over time.
+\paragraph{Dataset} We source the data from 4 ZIP codes in the greater LA area from CoreLogic; these are among the ZIP codes in the US with most active mortgages.
+We follow the data filtering procedure of \cite{dlmr}, resulting in 5 million loan-month transitions from 117,523 loans.
+We use the following train, validation, test split: 1/1994 - 6/2009, 7/2009 - 12/2009, 1/2010 - 12/2022.